 - Microfiber pad method

 Wet the microfiber pad and wring it out well.
-To attach it to the mop head, drop it on the floor with the microfiber side down; position the mop head over the pad.
-The pad adheres fast to the mop head because of the Velcro-like hooks and loops.
+To attach it to the mop head, drop it onto the floor with the microfiber side down.
+Then position the mop head over the pad.
+The pad will quickly adhere to the head because of the Velcro-like hooks and loops.
 Now you’re ready to mop.

-Using a spray bottle, spray a small section of the floor with cleaning solution, and mop.
+Using a spray bottle, spray a small section of the floor with cleaning solution and mop.
 When the pad starts leaving behind traces of dirt, it’s time to rinse it out in the sink.
 Each pad should usually clean about 500 square feet before needing to be washed, depending on what’s on the floor.
 Sticky residue may require more frequent rinsing.
 Mop in a overlapping pattern back and forth.
-That’s it.
-Mop, rinse the pad, repeat.
-No bucket, no wringing out needed.
+That’s really it!
+Just mop, rinse the pad and repeat.
+There's no bucket or wringing out needed.

 This article was originally published on July 20, 2017.